 Physical therapists have tons of different tools in our tool bag.
 If each of us practiced solely with the goal of using these tools to get people all the way well, the public would likely have a much better understanding of how a PT can improve their quality of life.
 What’s the problem then?
 Why don’t we treat people with highly researched and highly effective hands-on care?
 Well, if you’ve been reading here, you know that the clinic that your talented PT works in isn’t helping.

-What are some of the techniques that physical therapists can use that you aren’t getting because of “PT Mill” models and insurance-company-dictated care?
-As a patient, you may not even be aware that these treatments can be done by your therapist.
+What are some of the techniques that physical therapists can use that you aren’t getting because of “PT Mill” models and insurance company-dictated care?
+As a patient, you may not even know that your therapist can do these treatments.

 1. Trigger Point Dry Needling

 This is a soft tissue manipulation technique that is used to treat people with muscle knots and pain.
 People who benefit the most from this technique are those with chronic headaches, migraine, neck, shoulder, arm pain, or leg “referred” pain that results from these knots.
 In our practice, it is used in conjunction with other manual techniques to knock out soft tissue problems.

 The problem with getting this paid for by your insurance company is that it takes a lot of time, a lot of training, education, and practice.
 From the perspective of ‘quick and dirty’ care seen in most PT Mills, dry needling is difficult to justify when you’ve got two patients on the table and two more in the queue.
 From a continuing education point of view, learning all of the skills necessary to master dry needling takes a long time and lots of resources that most PT Mills don’t have and don’t want to set aside.